phawd/GREENWIRE/README.md

 Terminal emulation supports Dynamic Data Authentication (DDA) and can operate in wireless/contactless mode when requested.

 See CLI help (`-h`) for all options.

+## Contact vs Contactless Cards

+Traditional **contact** smartcards follow the ISO 7816 specification and exchange APDUs over a physical interface.
+They must be inserted into a reader where electrical contacts power the chip and facilitate secure data transfer.

+**Contactless** cards communicate wirelessly using short-range radio frequencies, typically ISO 14443.
+They draw power from the radio field and can be used for quick "tap" payments.
+GREENWIRE supports both modes.
+Terminal emulation can issue commands over NFC when the `--wireless` flag is passed and the appropriate reader hardware is available, while the default behavior assumes a contact interface.

 #### Notes
 - Place your Perl modules and `greenwire-cli.pl` in the same directory or adjust the path.